 - A6.5 Hedgerow acts as commuting structure and provides feeding perches for Greater Horseshoe bats.
 Over 90% of prey caught by bats is brought in on the wind from adjacent habitats.
 New hedge lines could be planted off-site to divide up large grazed fields into smaller units and link them to blocks of woodland.
 Hedgerows should be 3 to 6 metres wide and 3 metres high with standard trees planted frequently along its length.
 The provision of trees increases moth abundance.
 Cutting should be restricted to the minimum needed to ensure visibility or retain hedgerow structure.
-Hedgerows are best cut every 2-3 years, working on only one part or side at any time. - A6.6 One study found that night flying moth abundance and diversity correlated positively with the number of bramble (Rubus fruticosus) clumps along a hedgerow.
-Another study found that macro moth abundance was related to the frequency of trimming hedgerows and that at least a three-year cycle was required to produce an abundance favourable to bats. - A6.7 A species-rich grass strip, a minimum of 6 metres wide, with a long sward, managed as described above, should accompany hedgerow creation as this will enhance moth abundance.
+Hedgerows are best cut every 2-3 years, working on only one part or side at any time. - A6.6 One study found that night flying moth abundance and diversity correlated positively with the number of bramble (Rubus fruticosus) clumps along a hedgerow115. - A6.7 A species-rich grass strip, a minimum of 6 metres wide, with a long sward, managed as described above, should accompany hedgerow creation as this will enhance moth abundance116.

-Lesser Horseshoe Bats
+Lesser Horseshoe Bats117